A presentation for the planar pure braid group: Introduction

 \begin{thm} The group $\PP_n$ has a presentation whose generators are the essential crossing types on $n$ strands, with one relation $r_J$ for each essential double crossing type $J$ on $n$ strands.
 For every such $J$ there exist words $u_J, v_J$ which do not contain $J_{[1]}$ and $J_{[2]}$ and such that the relation $r_J$ is of the form

 \end{thm}

 The words $u_J$ and $v_J$ are constructed in terms of spanning trees for the 1-skeleta of the permutohedra.
 Although we do not have a closed form for these words in general, we describe an algorithm that produces them (see Section~\ref{algo}).
 In the case of at most 5 strands the essential crossing types form a set of free generators for $\PP_n$.
 When $n=6$, the presentation of this theorem can be simplified so that the relations become commutators of generators.
+In general, finding a closed presentation for $\PP_n$ is not expected to be easy \cite{NNS}.

 It will be clear from the construction that Baryshnikov's generators for $H^1(\PP_n,\Z)$ are dual to those of Theorem~\ref{presentation}.
 As the number of generators is bounded below by the rank of $H^1(\PP_n,\Z)$, we see that our presentation has the smallest possible number of generators.
 The number of relations is also minimal since it is bounded below by the rank of $H^2(\PP_n,\Z)$ (see, for instance, \cite[Section~5.4.1]{FM}).